spinicist/QUIT/Docs/Relaxometry.rst

 - `Chang et al, Weighted Least Squares Fitting <http://doi.wiley.com/10.1002/mrm.21669>`_
 - `Wood, Optimum Flip-Angle Formulas <http://doi.wiley.com/10.1002/mrm.25592>`_

-qidespot1hifi
+qi despot1hifi
 -------------

 This is an extension of DESPOT1 to fit a map simultaneously using an MP-RAGE / IR-SPGR type sequence.
 Although DESPOT1-HIFI can produce a rough estimate of B1, it often fails to produce reasonable values in the ventricles, and the fact that the MP-RAGE image is often acquired at lower resolution than the SPGR/FLASH data can also cause problems.
-Hence you should either smooth the B1 map produced as output, or fit it with a polynomial (:doc:`Utilities`), then recalculate T1 using the `qidespot1`_ program.
+Hence you should either smooth the B1 map produced as output, or fit it with a polynomial (:doc:`Utilities`), then recalculate T1 using the `qi despot1`_ command.
 Note that if your MP-RAGE image is not acquired at the same resolution as your SPGR data, it must be resampled to the same spacing before processing (and it should also be registered to your SPGR data).

 **Example Command Line**

 .. code-block:: bash

-    qidespot1hifi spgr_file.nii.gz irspgr_file.nii.gz --mask=mask_file.nii.gz < input.json
+    qi despot1hifi spgr_file.nii.gz irspgr_file.nii.gz --mask=mask_file.nii.gz < input.json

 **Example JSON File**